oliveoilexpert/t3-avif/README.md

 Make sure that there are no other rules that prevent further rules or already apply to the specified image formats and prevent further execution!

-You can also add a browser restriction if your audience uses old versions of Safari, etc., so no _webp_ is served to them.
+You can also add a browser restriction if your audience uses old versions of Safari, etc., so no _avif_ is served to them.

-    RewriteCond %{HTTP_ACCEPT} image/webp
+    RewriteCond %{HTTP_ACCEPT} image/avif
     RewriteCond %{HTTP_USER_AGENT} ^.*(Chrome|Firefox|Edge).*$ [NC]
     …

-## Verify successful webp image generation and delivery
+## Verify successful avif image generation and delivery

 To make sure that everything works as expected you need to check two things:

-1. WebP image generation on the webserver
+1. Avif image generation on the webserver
-2. successful delivery of WebP images to the client
+2. successful delivery of Avif images to the client

-### WebP image generation
+### Avif image generation

-Go to `fileadmin/_processed_` and check the subfolders for files with `.webp` extension.
-For every processed image file there should be a second file with the same filename plus `.webp` extension:
+Go to `fileadmin/_processed_` and check the subfolders for files with `.avif` extension.
+For every processed image file there should be a second file with the same filename plus `.avif` extension:

 ```
 csm_foo-bar_4f3d6bb7d0.jpg
-csm_foo-bar_4f3d6bb7d0.jpg.webp
+csm_foo-bar_4f3d6bb7d0.jpg.avif
 ```

-### Delivery of WebP images to the client
+### Delivery of Avif images to the client

 Open a processed jpg or png image (see above) in your browser, e.g. `https://domain.tld/fileadmin/_processed_/b/2/csm_foo-bar_4f3d6bb7d0.jpg`

 Check the response headers in the developer tools of your browser.
-Despite the file suffix `.jpg`, you should get `Content-Type: image/webp`.
+Despite the file suffix `.jpg`, you should get `Content-Type: image/avif`.

 ![Extension settings](Resources/Public/Documentation/headers.png)